During which phase of mitosis are sister chromatids pulled apart ... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Review the characteristics of each phase of mitosis: Prophase involves the condensation of chromatin into visible chromosomes and the formation of the mitotic spindle.
-Metaphase is characterized by the alignment of chromosomes along the metaphase plate.
-Anaphase is when sister chromatids are pulled apart to opposite poles of the cell.
-Telophase involves the reformation of the nuclear envelope around the separated sets of chromosomes.

-Focus on anaphase, where the key event is the separation of sister chromatids.
-The spindle fibers shorten, pulling the chromatids apart toward opposite poles of the cell.
+During anaphase, the centromeres split, and the spindle fibers pull the sister chromatids apart toward opposite poles of the cell.
+This is the key event that distinguishes anaphase from other phases.

-Conclude that the phase during which sister chromatids are pulled apart to opposite poles is anaphase, as this is the defining event of this phase in mitosis.
+Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, which begin to de-condense back into chromatin.

 Watch next